gherkaul/android_device_lge_fx3/README.md

 Work in Progress
 ================

-Device tree for LG Optimus F3 (Virgin Mobile)
+Device tree for LG Optimus F3 (Virgin Mobile LS720 or VM720)

 **Working CWM Recovery for the VM Optimus F3:** (CWM Recovery 6.0.3.7)